-You are being asked to vote on the election of Thomas E. Hamilton as a Class II director, to serve for a three-year term expiring at our 2025 Annual Meeting of Stockholders.
-Thomas O. Daniel, M.D. currently serves as a Class II director of our Board of Directors (the "Board") with a term expiring at the Annual Meeting.
-Dr. Daniel's service as a member of our Board will end effective as of the date of the Annual Meeting and he is not standing for re-election.
-After careful consideration, we have elected to reduce the size of our Board from seven to six directors, effective as of the date of the Annual Meeting.
+You are being asked to vote on the election of Frank Thomas, Carole S. Ben-Maimon, M.D. and Joseph Truitt as Class III directors, each to serve for a three-year term expiring at our 2026 Annual Meeting of Stockholders.

+Peter Barrett, Ph.D. currently serves as a Class I director of our Board of Directors (the "Board") with a term expiring at our 2024 Annual Meeting of Stockholders.
+Dr. Barrett has tendered his resignation and his service as a member of our Board will end effective as of the date of the Annual Meeting.
+After careful consideration, we have elected to reduce the size of our Board from six to five directors, effective as of the date of the Annual Meeting.
 Our Board is divided into three classes, each of which has a three-year term.
-Classes I and II each consist of two directors, with Class II being reduced to one director following the Annual Meeting, and Class III consists of three directors.
+Class I consists of two directors and will be reduced to one director following the Annual Meeting, Class II consists of one director and Class III consists of three directors.

-The term of office of our Class II directors expires at the Annual Meeting.
-We are nominating Thomas E. Hamilton for re-election at the Annual Meeting to serve until the 2025 Annual Meeting of Stockholders and until his successor, if any, is duly elected and qualified or appointed, or until his earlier death, resignation or removal.
+The term of office of our Class III directors expires at the Annual Meeting.
+We are nominating Frank Thomas, Carole S. Ben-Maimon, M.D. and Joseph Truitt for re-election at the Annual Meeting to serve until the 2026 Annual Meeting of Stockholders and until their successors, if any, are duly elected and qualified or appointed, or until their earlier death, resignation or removal.
 Directors are elected by a plurality of the votes cast by our stockholders at the Annual Meeting.
-The nominee receiving the most FOR votes (among votes properly cast online during the Annual Meeting or by proxy) will be elected.
-If no contrary indication is made, shares represented by executed proxies will be voted FOR the election of Mr. Hamilton.
-The nominee has agreed to serve as a director if elected, and we have no reason to believe that he will be unable to serve.
+The three nominees receiving the most FOR votes (among votes properly cast online during the Annual Meeting or by proxy) will be elected.
+If no contrary indication is made, shares represented by executed proxies will be voted FOR the election of Mr. Thomas, Dr. Ben-Maimon and Mr. Truitt.
+Each nominee has agreed to serve as a director if elected, and we have no reason to believe that any nominee will be unable to serve.